-To most people, Gene Pitney is one of the great legendary pop singers, whose hits stretched from "24 Hours From Tulsa" in the sixties, to "Something's Gotten Hold Of My Heart" in the nineties.
+To most people of course, Gene Pitney remains a legendary pop singer, whose stage appearances worldwide sell out within hours, and whose hits stretch from "24 Hours From Tulsa" in the sixties, to "Something's Gotten Hold Of My Heart" in the nineties.

-What people might not realise, is that Gene Pitney had another quite separate career - writing Number One songs - usually not for himself, but for others, penning hits for such people as the Rolling Stones, Roy Orbison, Bobby Vee, Ricky Nelson and even the legendary Phil Spector.
+But what some people might not realise, is that Gene Pitney has had another quite separate career - writing Number One songs - usually not for himself, but for others, penning hits for such people as the Rolling Stones, Roy Orbison, Bobby Vee, Ricky Nelson and even the legendary Phil Spector.

-But he also found time to write a few for himself!
+Having said that, he still finds time to write a few for himself!

 You actually grew up in a town called Rockford!
 What were your early influences?

 Yeah, an aptly named town for a pop singer, I always thought!
 I grew up liking music as a kid, and I was quite adept at a number of instruments while at school, but outside of playing and listening to music, I was mainly an outdoors person - in other words when all the other kids were playing baseball and football or watching TV, I was away fishing and trapping, collecting things - just a little bit of a loner in my own way I think.

 Is it true that you are actually a qualified taxidermist?
 Yeah - I went to the NorthWestern School of Taxidermy!
 I wouldn't want to try it today, because today, it's a whole different ball game, but if all else fails, I am qualified to do something other than just stand there and sing!